openfoodfacts/off-product-environmental-impact/README.md

 [off-product-environmental-impact.readthedocs.io](https://off-product-environmental-impact.readthedocs.io/en/latest/)

-See the [analysis README](analysis) for an analysis of the precision of this tool.
+See the [analysis](analysis) directory for an analysis of the precision of this tool.

 ## Contributing